 A. Specimens in display collections should be mounted properly and labeled with location, date of collection, name of collector, and order name.
 Follow mounting and labeling instructions in the Nebraska 4-H Entomology Manual.
 Boxes are preferred to be 12 inches high x 18 inches wide, and landscape orientation, so they fit in display racks.
 Purchase of commercially made boxes is allowed.
-All specimens must be from the collector.
-Exhibitors may and should correct and update collections for competition at the State Fair.
+All specimens are to be pinned and labeled by the exhibitor.
+No purchased specimes allowed.
+Exhibitors may, and should, correct and update collections for competition at the State Fair.